danielgak/demo-spark/README.md

 # Demo spark

-Testing spark eficiency on a simple scapping + ner case (the most frequent term).
+Simple test for spark eficiency on a scapping + nlp case.
+It downloads the same a articles and process them n times.
+There are 3 difierent aproximations, and all of them return the most frequent terms.

 ## Dependencies